Jadefire16/SceneHandler/README.md

 ### Addons
 #
 ##### SceneLoadTrigger
-this simple script simply shows how you can leverage some of the functionality of the SceneHandler.
+This simple script shows how you can leverage some of the functionality of the SceneHandler.
 When dragged onto an object this trigger will generate a trigger collider and provide the specified object a few functionalities.
 These include the ability to trigger scene loading and unloading when an object enters the trigger.
 Object filtering to ensure unwanted objects don't fire the trigger (using Layermasks). and a reset or destroy functionality when the trigger has been activated, allowing you to either reset the trigger after a set time or simply destroy the object.